As a Jewish mom of two, it can be hard to celebrate Hanukkah when there are big, commercialized holidays overshadowing it.

 Night 7 :: Laughter Night :: Gifts on the seventh night are chosen to make people laugh.
-Funny DVDs, framed old snapshots, silly toys, comic books, gifts with an inside-joke quality — whatever brings in the light of laughter works great.
+Framed old snapshots, silly toys, comic books, gifts with an inside-joke quality — whatever brings in the light of laughter works great.

 Even More Hanukkah Ideas

-There are also lots of music, crafts, and yummy food, that go into making the holiday of Hanukkah special.
+There are also lots of music, crafts, and yummy food that go into making Hanukkah special.
 I recommend these resources: